defold/doc/docs/en/manuals/importing-assets.md

 ![Importing files](images/graphics/import.png){srcset="images/graphics/import@2x.png 2x"}

 ::: sidenote
 Defold supports images in the PNG and JPEG image formats.
+PNG images must be in 32 bit RGBA format.
 Other image formats need to be converted before they can be used.
 :::